awsdocs/amazon-chime-sdk-developer-guide/doc_source/record-audio.md

 *Required* – Yes
 *Default value* – None

-When the recording ends, the application calls its Lambda function, complete with a file name and S3 bucket path\.
+When the recording ends, the SIP media application calls the Lambda function, complete with a file name and S3 bucket path\.

 ```
 {